 Add a California Supplement tax directory first.
-Since the California Supplement contains no sample return (unlike the Form 1040 program), you must add a tax directory to the Storage Disk the first time you use the Partnership Edition for the new tax year.
+Since the California Supplement contains no sample return (unlike the Form 1040 program), vou must add a tax directory to the Storage Disk the first time you use the Partnership Edition for the new tax year.
 This tax directory can hold up to 99 volumes of data with 15 returns in each volume, with the exception of Economy Level software, which is restricted to one volume (volume 99).
 If you don't remember how, refer to Starting a New Tax Volume in Chapter 9 of the separate User's Guide.
-The tax directory you create by this process is completely independent of any tax directory created with any other edition of any other type or year.
+The tax directory created with any other edition of any other type or year.

-IMPORTANT: Always start α California return by translating the federal (Form 1040) return.
+IMPORTANT: Always start a California return by translating the federal (Form 1040) return.
 Because California's Franchise Tax Board (FTB) has designed their Form 540 return as an adjustment to the corresponding Form 1040 return, using Tax Preparer's translate feature is by far the easiest and most reliable way to start a California return.
 It is therefore advisable to complete the federal return first, so that you will not have to make adjustments to the California return every time you make a change to the federal return.
 If you translate only after the federal return is final, you will be able to complete the California without manually entering data from the federal return.
 Tips and details follow.